-&lt;sup>1 The University also has the authority, exercised in its reasoned judgment, to ban current employees, students and visitors, using existing processes.
+1 The University also has the authority, exercised in its reasoned judgment, to ban current employees, students and visitors, using existing processes.
 For example, under the University's disciplinary systems, any student who receives a disciplinary suspension is automatically banned from University property and prohibited from using all University resources.
 Likewise, the University may ban an employee on an interim basis if he or she is deemed to pose an imminent threat to University property or operations, to the safety or well being of others, or otherwise has engaged in unacceptably disruptive conduct.

-at the time of the concerning conduct, or later via a written notification sent to the banned person via email, first class mail and/or certified mail.
+Persons who have engaged, or are reasonably likely to engage, in criminal activity, a violation of University policy, or conduct that is or may reasonably be deemed to be threatening, disruptive, or violent may be issued a no-trespass warning.
+The warning may be given orally or in writing at the time of the concerning conduct, or later via a written notification sent to the banned person via email, first class mail and/or certified mail.
 Generally, a written no-trespass notice will inform the person: (i) that he/she is barred from all University property or parts of University property (specifying the portion, e.g., the Medical Center, solely for purposes of obtaining medical treatment); (ii) of the duration of the ban; (iii) of the reason for the ban; and (iv) that if he/she returns to University property (or the designated portion) he/she will be subject to arrest for criminal trespass.
 No-trespass warnings are effective immediately.